Eirik Langedal Breivik: 2025

 In May 2025, Breivik ran the last leg for the victorious NTNUI team at the Tiomila relay in Finspång.
 This was the second time that Breivik won the relay, and Breivik decided the relay on the last leg, breaking away early from a group including Gustav Bergman, Emil Svensk and Albin Ridefelt.

 In July 2025, Breivik won the Middle Distance at the World Orienteering Championships, also ahead of Kasper Fosser in second place, similar to his European Championships victory the previous year.
 He won a gold medal in the relay at the world championships with the Norwegian team, along with Jørgen Baklid and Kasper Fosser, ahead of Switzerland (silver) and Finland (bronze).

 At the European Orienteering Championships in Belgium in August 2025, Breivik won a gold medal in the mixed sprint relay with the Norwegian team, along with Victoria Hæstad Bjørnstad, Kasper Fosser, and Andrine Benjaminsen.
 Breivik run the second leg, and finished his leg in the lead.
 He later won a bronze medal in sprint at the same championships.

+2026

+In July 2026 he won a bronze medal in the mixed sprint relay at the 2026 World Orienteering Championships in Genova, along with Victoria Hæstad Bjørnstad, Kasper Fosser, and Pia Young Vik.